 How to clean: Use a disinfectant spray, cleaning liquid or wipes regularly.
 Alternatively, you can also use citric acid or a solution of vinegar and warm water.

 Have you ever stopped to think that while some have separate knives or chopping boards for raw and cooked food, the sponge is the tool that we ultimately use to wash everything?

 If you think that just because you put soap on the kitchen sponge to clean it every day it’ll be clean, think again.
 Unfortunately, vigorous scrubbing just ain’t gonna get rid of all the bacteria that spreads on contact with the dirty dishes.
 Not only that, since your hands handle so many different foods and ingredients, the sponge gets contaminated when you pick it up.

 There are 45 billion bacteria per square centimetre on your kitchen sponge.
 That’s roughly 8 times the population of Singapore crammed into a square centimetre.
 Don’t compromise on the dirty sponges, just get new ones.

-How to clean: Put the wet sponge in a microwave for 2 minutes or place in boiling water for 5 minutes and replace regularly.
+How to clean: Put the wet sponge in a microwave for two minutes or place it in boiling water for five minutes and replace regularly.